 The History of Philosophy Research Cycle 2018-19

 For its first year, our focus will be on the History of Logic and Language.
-Among our goals is to explore the path by which logic came to have the character it now has, and to understand its historical connections with Mathematics and grammatical and semantic theory.
-We will take an interdisciplinary approach throughout, taking advantage of the department’s traditional strengths in these areas, as well as of our connections with the Departments of Mathematics and Linguistics.
+Among our goals is to explore the path by which logic came to have the character it now has, and to understand its historical connections with mathematics and grammatical and semantic theory.
+We will take an interdisciplinary approach throughout, taking advantage of the department’s traditional strengths in these areas, as well as our connections with the Departments of Mathematics and Linguistics.

 The following symposia and workshops are planned:

-Our focus will then shift to the philosophy of the Middle Ages and Renaissance, culminating in the first annual (Pan-) American Symposium on the History of Logic, scheduled for Memorial Day weekend, 2019.
+Our focus will then shift to the philosophy of the Middle Ages and Renaissance, culminating in the first annual (Pan-) American Symposium on the HIstory of Logic, scheduled for Memorial Day Weekend, 2019.
 Up to 20 speakers are expected to participate in this event.

 Christopher Martin (University of Auckland)

-OCTOBER 15th – OCTOBER 29th Christopher Martin has graciously accepted our invitation to be the distinguished-visitor-in-residence from October 15th – October 29th.
+Christopher Martin has graciously accepted our invitation to be the distinguished-visitor-in-residence from October 15th – October 29th.
 Professor Martin is Associate Professor of Philosophy at the University of Auckland, where he works on ancient and medieval semantics and medieval attempts to reconcile divine foreknowledge with human freedom.
 More information about his research can be found here.

 Rodrigo Guerizoli will be our distinguished-visitor-in-residence from November 1st through November 15th.
 Professor Guerizoli is Associate Professor of Philosophy of the University of Rio de Janeiro and his written on the works of Buridan, Boethius, Duns Scotus and others.
 More information about him can be found here.